 The top three T-Shirt materials, ranked by softness

-- Cotton: This classic T-shirt material is made from the natural fibers of cotton plants, specifically cellulose, an insoluble organic compound crucial to plant structure.
+- Cotton: The classic T-shirt material, made from the natural fibers of cotton plants, specifically cellulose, an insoluble organic compound crucial to plant structure.
 It’s spun into yarn and then woven into a fabric.

-Tri-blends are the new kid on the block when it comes to T-shirt fabrics, arriving on the scene in the early 2000s and quickly becoming a favorite among those who love soft, fitted, retro-looking tees.
+Tri-blends are the new kid on the block in T-shirt fabrics, arriving on the scene in the early 2000s and quickly becoming a favorite among those who love soft, fitted, retro-looking tees.
 Rayon brings extra drape and flexibility to the already-soft cotton-poly blend, making it the best of three worlds.

 Characteristics of tri-blend T-shirts

 - Typical ratio is 50% cotton, 25% poly, 25% rayon